 Oncogenicity

-PCGR evaluates somatic aberrations (SNV/InDels) for oncogenic potential through an implementation of standard operating procedures proposed by ClinGen/CGC/VICC.
-Here, various properties of the variants and genes affected are assigned criteria-specific scores, both negative and positive, pending on whether the properties support an oncogenic or benign variant nature.
-Criteria-specific scores are in turn aggregated towards an overall oncogenicity score per variant.
+Somatic aberrations (SNV/InDels) are evaluated for oncogenicity through an implementation of standard operating procedures proposed by ClinGen/CGC/VICC (Horak et al. 2022).
+Here, various properties of the variants and genes affected are assigned specific scores according to several criteria, both negative and positive, pending on whether the properties support an oncogenic or benign variant type.
+These scores are in turn aggregated towards an overall oncogenicity score.

 Note that all properties/criteria provided in the SOP’s are not readily implemented in PCGR, specifically the ones requiring manual curation or expert review (i.e. experimental oncogenic variant evidence, requiring support from in vitro or in vivo functional studies (criteria OS2)).
-Also, the current source for existing oncogenicity classifications (ClinVar), which is needed for implementation of criteria OS1 and OM3, is considerably limited.
+Also, the current source for existing oncogenicity classifications (ClinVar), which is needed for implementation of criteria OS1, OM3, is also considerably limited.
 Considering the current limitations, some oncogenic variants are likely to be missed and classified with uncertain significance (VUS) by PCGR.
-We highlight conventional ClinVar classifications (i.e. with respect to pathogenicity) alongside the current oncogenicity classifications, this may likely add value to the interpretation for uncertain cases.
-Furthermore, taking into the account the nature of the current implementation, we have adopted slightly different score thresholds for variant classifications to those proposed originally by Horak et al., 2022.
+We highlight conventional ClinVar classifications (i.e. with respect to pathogenicity) alongside the current oncogenicity classifications, this may add value to the interpretation for uncertain cases.
+Furthermore, taking into the account the nature of the current implementation, we have adopted slightly different score thresholds for variant classifications to those proposed originally by (Horak et al. 2022).
 We are working to further improve the oncogenicity classification in PCGR, and welcome feedback on this matter.

 Note also that for somatic copy number aberrations, we showcase potential oncogenic events as proto-oncogenes subject to amplifications (where level of amplification is configurable by the user), as well as tumor suppressor genes subject to homozygous deletions.